 Peoples Democratic Party call for international solidarity

-There are fears that the disease could spread to the island which would present a clear danger to Ocalan due to his advancing age, the extreme length of his imprisonment and an environment that increases that likelihood of respiratory infections; cold winters and humid summers.
+Due to its extrajudicial nature, Imrali island is not covered by the prison amnesty bill and concerns are growing for the handful of prisoners kept there, which of course includes Abdullah Öcalan.
+There are fears that the disease could spread to the island which would present a clear danger to Öcalan due to his advancing age, the extreme length of his imprisonment and an environment that increases that likelihood of respiratory infections; cold winters and humid summers.

-You can contact the CPT yourself to support these just demands using this link.
+You can contact the CPT yourself to support these just demands.